 We now possess an unambiguous kinematic description of phonon scattering from an internal particle in the laboratory frame.
-Here we re-express this from the perspective of an in-universe observer who is in the frame that is co-moving with the particle prior to scattering.
+Here we reexpress this from the perspective of an in-universe observer who is in the frame that is comoving with the particle prior to scattering.
 We use Eqs.~\eqref{Eq:Transformation for initial frequency} and~\eqref{Eq:Transformation for final frequency} to write